emichael/dslabs/handout-files/README.md

 Disable all logging statements before submitting your code (e.g., by only logging at levels lower than `INFO`).

-The framework has built-in logging of all delivered messages and timeouts at the `FINEST` level (see it with `run-tests.py -g FINEST`).
+The framework has built-in logging of all delivered messages and timers at the `FINEST` level (see it with `run-tests.py -g FINEST`).
 This may be useful for run tests.
-You can add additional instrumentation to the `send`, `broadcast`, `set`, `handleMessage`, and `onTimeout` methods of `Node` by overriding those methods (and calling the `super` method of course).
+You can add additional instrumentation to the `send`, `broadcast`, `set`, `handleMessage`, and `onTimer` methods of `Node` by overriding those methods (and calling the `super` method of course).